akubera/pedantrs/README.md

 * (WARN) Check that the number of arguments accepted to each function is not excessively large.
 * (WARN) Check that public constants are documented.
+* (WARN) Check that functions don't use overly deep nesting of expressions